micha1805/chainlinkHackathonProject/README.md

 ## How to use

-Once the repo is pulled add to the root of the project an `.env` file containing the following informations :
+Once the repo is pulled, you need to add to the root of the project an `.env` file containing the following informations :

+(example)
 ```bash
 export PRIVATE_KEY=0x123456789
 export WEB3_INFURA_PROJECT_ID=LOREM1234